Chart Color Schemes

 Renwick's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Renwick demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 83%, with 1,254 people covered, compared to 66.3% in Rest of NSW and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (7.4%) and mental health issues (6.3%), while 73.1% of residents report being completely clear of medical ailments, compared to 64.8% in Rest of NSW.
+The rate of private health cover stands at approximately 83%, comprising 1,254 people, which is notably higher than Rest of NSW's 66.3% and the national average of 55.3%.
+Arthritis and mental health issues are the most prevalent medical conditions in the area, affecting 7.4% and 6.3% of residents respectively.

 Frequently Asked Questions - Health